-After closing, we may choose to sell the mortgages and other non-cash assets we have purchased from NorRock.
-If we choose to sell any of such assets before July 1, 2012, such assets will be valued at the net sale price (in the case of a sale to parties that are arm's-length to us, or at a price equal to or above an independent valuation if such asset is sold to a party that is not arm's-length to us) (the "Liquidated Value").
-If we continue to hold any such assets on July 1, 2012, we will have such assets valued as of July 1, 2012 by two independent and qualified valuators by August 1, 2012.
+After closing, the Trust may choose to sell the mortgages and other non-cash assets it has purchased from NorRock.
+If the Trust chooses to sell any of such assets before July 1, 2012, such assets will be valued at the net sale price (in the case of a sale to parties that are arm's-length to the Trust, or at a price equal to or above an independent valuation if such asset is sold to a party that is not arm's-length to the Trust) (the "Liquidated Value").
+If the Trust continues to hold any such assets on July 1, 2012, it will have such assets valued as of July 1, 2012 by two independent and qualified valuators by August 1, 2012.
 The average valuation will be considered to be the "Retained Value" for such assets.